 Engaging Students in the Community to Address the Complex Issues of Substance Abuse

-Assistant Professor Kylee Funk has been practicing at the University of Minnesota Health Nurse Practitioners Clinic in downtown Minneapolis.
+Kylee Funk practices at the University of Minnesota Health Nurse Practitioners Clinic in downtown Minneapolis.
 One of the only nurse practitioner-led clinics in the region at the time of its opening, the clinic aims to improve people’s access to qualified care providers in a diverse and growing community.

 Addressing Critical Health Inequities

 Oscar Garza addresses critical health inequities using a framework of social justice and University-Community Partnerships.
 He is building healthy communities by promoting economic, social, cultural, historical, and institutional equity.

 A world-renowned medicinal chemist strives to discover and develop bioactive compounds and to improve their potency, selectivity and pharmaceutical properties.

 Brian Isetts is a national expert in studying the outcomes of medication therapy management (MTM) services.
 In 1999 Isetts was recognized for creating the University’s student-driven Pharmaceutical Care Experiential Clinic, which offered MTM services to patients under his direction.
 It was just the beginning of the college’s leadership in MTM.

 In Pamala Jacobson’s dream, every person who needs medical treatment will receive drugs that work for them—not, as sometimes happens today, drugs that don’t.